55 Years Ago: George Harrison’s ‘Electronic Sound’ Points to Bigger Things

 Careful listeners, however, will note that this growing interest at the Moog directly impacted Harrison's next two projects, both of which stand at the pinnacle of his output.
 Harrison would contribute memorable synthesizer parts to both "Because" and "Here Comes the Sun" for the Beatles' Abbey Road, while white-noise experiments – first featured on the 25-minute side-two track "No Time or Space" from Electronic Sound – had a huge impact on John Lennon's "I Want You (She's So Heavy)," also from Abbey Road, and on "I Remember Jeep" from Harrison's titanic triple-album solo debut, All Things Must Pass, in 1970.

-Barry Miles – a friend of Paul McCartney's who later wrote the authorized Many Years From Now biography – oversaw the Zapple subsidiary, had been founded back in October 1968.
+Barry Miles – a friend of Paul McCartney's who later wrote the authorized Many Years From Now biography – oversaw the Zapple subsidiary, which had been founded in October 1968.
 Its only other official release was Unfinished Music No. 2: Life With the Lions, a soundscape recording from Lennon and Yoko Ono.

 Acetate copies of a third Zapple project, a spoken-word album by writer Richard Brautigan, were pressed – and there were plans for similar releases by Lenny Bruce, Lawrence Ferlinghetti and Michael McClure – but Klein's intervention brought all of that to a screeching halt.
 "The Zapple label was folded by Klein before the record could be released," Miles later said.
 "The first two Zapple records did come out.
 We just didn’t have [Brautigan's record] ready in time before Klein closed it down.
 None of the Beatles ever heard it."